i-KaBoS/Makima-source/README.md

 All of this is visible in the source code for anyone to verify, and there might be other risks that havent been fully uncovered yet.

 Later on the DLL source will also be released.

-This source will be constantly updated by AI.

 https://discord.gg/y5nhG4RnCB